-The research priorities of the Cancer Center align with three main research programs, one of which is the Cancer Control and Population Sciences (CCPS) program.
+The research priorities of the Cancer Center align with four main research programs, one of which is the Cancer Control and Population Sciences (CCPS) program.
 To assist with the development, implementation and success of CCPS work, the UF Health Cancer Center has the availability of the CCPS Navigator Team to assist with cancer-relevant research.

 In 2019, the UF Health Cancer Center Clinical Research Office (CRO) established a Cancer Control and Population Science (CCPS) Navigator Team to assist investigators with trial activation and data reporting requirements.